devinci-it/Devinci-PHP-Toolbox/README.md

 #### Example Usage
 Refer to [ui-core/README.md](./src/ui-core/README.md) for detailed usage and examples.

+## Dev Core Library (dev-core)

+The Dev Core Library is a powerful utility for initializing and setting up PHP libraries within your Devinci framework project.
+It offers streamlined methods for creating directories, updating composer.json, and generating configuration files.

+#### Example Usage
+Refer to [dev-core/README.md](./src/dev-core/README.md) for detailed usage and examples.

 Feel free to explore each library's directory for specific usage details, examples, and customization options.